 Requesting data out of the TRE

-What is allowed out?¶
+What is allowed out (TRE data export policy)?¶

 Individual level data is not allowed out of the TRE.
 Any data out requests are reviewed by the Genes & Health core team to make sure they do not contain individual level data.
-Summary statistics, graphs etc are all usually fine.

 TRE data export policy